Editorial Standards

 What Goes On Schedule I‑1

 At the CFC level, you will report, in functional currency, the pieces that determine tested income or tested loss, QBAI, and tested interest.
 The lines walk you from gross tested income to deductions and interest limits, then to QBAI and interest netting.
-Specific lines for interest, including 9a through 9d and 10a through 10c, are defined in the instructions, along with where average exchange rates apply for conversion to U.S. dollars.
+Specific lines for interest, including 9a through 9d and 10a through 10c, are defined in the instructions, along with where average exchange rates apply for conversion to U.S. dollars (note that line 9d tested interest expense is floored at zero – if the formula yields a negative result, enter ‑0‑ rather than carrying a negative through to the shareholder).

 Pro tip, do your tested income build in functional currency straight from a GAAP‑based income statement for the CFC, then perform required translations only where the instructions tell you to convert.
 That keeps tie‑outs clean and review time short.